MathiasStadler/vagrant-inside-docker/README.md

 - I would see that in live
 - Only for me and main brain :-)

-# Changes / Updates compared with zoobab/vagrant-inside-docker
+# Changes / Updates compared with zoobab/vagrant-inside-docker version
 - [x] virtualbox-5.1
 - [x] vagrant 1.9.6
 - [ ] ansible